Montpellier Environmental Research Observatory (OREME)

 Overview

-The Montpellier Environmental Research Observatory (OREME) is an internal research unit of the University of Montpellier and part of the Observatory of Universe Sciences (OSU).
+The Montpellier Environmental Research Observatory (OREME) is an internal research unit of the University of Montpellier and an Observatory of the Sciences of the Universe (OSU).
 It brings together more than 1,200 scientists from the CNRS,UM, IRD, and INRAE, spread across eight laboratories.

 OREME monitors changes in the Earth, water, biodiversity, and the universe.
-It collects, certifies, and provides reliable long-term environmental data.
+It collects, certifies, and makes available reliable, long-term environmental data.
 It supports scientists and decision-makers in analyzing this data, promotes its reuse, and disseminates it widely through science outreach and public awareness initiatives.

 Understanding the changes taking place in the world around us helps us adapt to them more effectively.